-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-However, with Sylvan’s study skills program in the Charlotte region, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
-We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
-Discover for yourself the many ways in which our knowledgeable tutors in the Charlotte region can help set your child on the path to success.
+Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
+However, Sylvan’s study skills program in the Charlotte region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
+We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
+Contact us today to discover how our knowledgeable tutors in the Charlotte region can help your child realize his or goals and take on increasing workloads with confidence.

 We Can Help With All Kinds of Study Skills, Including: